clj-easy/graal-docs/CLJ-1472/README.md

 I think locking is, by definition, not performant, and it's also not idiomatic in Clojure, so that's why my vote goes for 1472. er, clj-1472-3.patch
 (clj-1472-3.patch uses a native Java method which is passed a callable to lock an object)

+## TODO

+* include tradeoffs between clj-1472-3.patch and CLJ-1472-reentrant-finally2.patch
+* https://github.com/search?l=Clojure&o=desc&q=locking&s=indexed&type=Code might be worth a skim to see if anyone looks like they are using/abusing locking (Alex in #graalvm)
+* cleaning all this info up and making a really readable ticket would be really helpful. this is basically what I would do on this ticket (https://clojure.org/dev/creating_tickets) and is a huge boost to getting it ready to screen (Alex in #graalvm)